comet-602/comet-602/README.md

 currently, for furter research, I study AI and Data analysis in the Institute for Information Industry<br>
 I'm a creative problem solving enthusiast, with a constantly growing love for languages.<br>

-I'm new for data science but will be better
+I'm new for learning data science and will be better

 -------